neetcode-gh/leetcode/hints/largest-rectangle-in-histogram.md

 <details class="hint-accordion">
     <summary>Hint 1</summary>
     <p>
-    A rectangle has a length and a breadth.
+    A rectangle has a height and a width.
 Can you visualize how rectangles are formed in the given input?
 Considering one bar at a time might help.
-The height of the bar becomes the length of the rectangle.
-How can you determine the breadth of the rectangle in which the current bar is present, with the length of the rectangle being the height of the bar?
-Extending the current bar to the left and right might help determine the rectangle's breadth.
+We can try to form rectangles by going through every bar and current bar's height will be the height of the rectangle.
+How can you determine the width of the rectangle for the current bar being the height of the rectangle?
+Extending the current bar to the left and right might help determine the rectangle's width.
     </p>
 </details>